oracle/oracle-for-research/OpenSource/InstallSoftware/README.md

 ## Description

 Myinstaller is a python package designed to simplify the software installation process for bioinformaticiens.
-It provides a commandline based GUI to select software and install them automatically.
+It provides a command line based GUI to select software and install them automatically.
 Currently, it supports Ubuntu, Oracle Linux and CentOS operating systems.

-## How to download installer
+## How to download the installer

 __OracleLinux__